stacksgov/sips/sips/sip-030/sip-030-wallet-interface.md

 The current Connect system, which has existed for several years, is primarily utilized by web applications for interfacing with wallets.
 However, many aspects of the existing "Connect" and "Auth" libraries are no longer required, leading to unnecessary complexity (e.g., wrapping RPC payloads in jsontokens) and lack of clear definitions (e.g., undefined serialization for non-JSON compatible data structures) in wallet connectivity.

-Recent attempts to standardize the interface (https://github.com/stacksgov/sips/pull/59, https://github.com/stacksgov/sips/issues/117) have sparked valuable discussions but have not culminated in a ratified standard, largely due to the stable state of the existing system.
+Recent attempts[^21][^22][^23][^24][^25][^26] to standardize the interface have sparked valuable discussions but have not culminated in a ratified standard, largely due to the stable state of the existing system.
-This SIP aims to address these issues by adopting the WBIPs standards, which offer a more suitable RPC-style interface for modern web applications.
+This SIP aims to address these issues by adopting the WBIPs standards[^11], which offer a more suitable RPC-style interface for modern web applications.
 The simplified protocol will allow integration without heavy dependencies (like Auth) and provider a more extendable interface for wallets.

 Additionally, this SIP is motivated by the increased traffic of Ordinal inscriptions on Bitcoin and the Stacks ecosystem growing closer to Bitcoin.